szilardszabo/face-detection-api/README.md

 <h3>Overview</h3>

-<p>The API detects human faces in photos and images and returns information on facial features as coordinates on the image it finds.</p>
+<p>This open source python API detects human faces in photos and images and returns information on facial features as coordinates on the image it finds.</p>

 <h3>Requests</h3>